KNOWLEDGEIndex

 KnowledgeThe Disperse Dyeing Process: HT/HP, Thermosol and Carrier

 Dyeing polyester is the engineering of placing a near-water-insoluble disperse dye into the amorphous regions of a fibre whose glass-transition temperature has been exceeded, by solid-state diffusion.
+Chemical compliance is governed by ZDHC and OEKO-TEX, and fastness by the ISO 105 series.

 KnowledgeReductive Clearing, Oligomers and Wash Fastness

 After disperse dyeing, unfixed surface dye and migrating cyclic oligomer wreck fastness and appearance unless reductive clearing removes them.
+The result shows directly in ISO 105 wash and rub fastness grades.

 Knowledge